ciubotaru/share-on-diaspora/trunk/readme.txt

 or type it directly.
 The button is highly customizable, allowing blog admins to set the color, size and shape in accordance with the overall look and feel of their blogs.

-= i18n =
-There is an ongoing effort to translate the plugin into other languages.
-So far, the following translations are completed:
-* Spanish -- contributed by Andrew Kurtis
-* Portuguese (Brazil) -- contributed by Vostok <info@diaspbr.org>
-* Romanian
-* Russian

 == Installation ==
 1. Unpack `share-on-diaspora.zip` and upload its contents to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress